tushar2912/tushar2912/README.md

-👋 Hi, I’m @tushar2912
+- 👋 Hi, I’m @tushar2912.
-👀 I’m interested in Development
+- 👀 I’m interested in Development.
-🌱 I’m currently learning AWS
+- 🌱 I’m currently learning AWS.
-💼 I’m focused on advancing my career and expanding my expertise in the software field.
+- 💼 I’m focused on advancing my career and expanding my expertise in the software field.

 <!---